HaroldPutman/hear-flowdock-speak/README.md

   * `match`- The regular expression to match (remember to escape backslashes)
   * `flags` - Optional regex flags.
 The default is `gi`
   * `say` - The replacement text.
 Use `$1` to refer to first capture group.
+  (On the Mac, see [Speech Speech Synthesis Programming Guide](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/SpeechSynthesisProgrammingGuide) for ways to enhance voice output.)
 * `defaultRequestOptions` - the defaultRequestOptions is an object passed to the underlying [request](https://www.npmjs.com/package/request) module to use as default options (ie. proxy settings).